ingkebil/development/docs/publish/prod.md

 - Create a PR
 - Get the PR reviewed and approved ... but don't merge yet
     - Get someone to review your code
-    - Is the code pythonic?
+      - Is the code adhering to the language standards?
       - Where is the unit test?
       - Did any signatures of existing functions or methods change?
 - Test the PR on stage by deploying your branch
     - Do this with your reviewer
     - Announce on TTNs daily standup
     - Delete current stage
     - Clone prod to stage: `condacopy-prod-to-stage.sh`
-    - Switch to stage: `source activate-stage.sh`
+    - Switch to stage: `usestage`
     - Install branch into stage with the tool's update script: `update-tool-stage.sh`
 - If it passes, merge the PR into master
+    - Remove or rewrite any nonsense in the merge message into descriptive text
 - Delete the branch
 - Bumpversion on master
-- Add change to change log
 - Test the installation of the new master on stage
-    - Only test if installation succeeds
+    - But only test that the installation succeeds
 - If it passes, deploy on prod!
     - Announce on stand up
     - Take backup of prod: e.g. `savetheconda prod170926`